 During the first year, often referred to as the didactic year, UPAP PA students begin learning history taking and physical exam skills while studying anatomy and physiology, pharmacology, and pathophysiology.
 This didactic year is composed of 4 semesters at UPAP.
 Also during that first year, PA students begin “Friday clinic” where first-year students are paired with a practicing community PA or physician.
 Together they see patients and PA students sharpen their skills and work on forming differential diagnoses and treatment plans before actually embarking on their second-year clinical preceptorships which total nearly 4,000 hours.

-Prior to starting Friday clinic, community PAs work with small groups of UPAP PA students once weekly and review skills and case-based problem-solving.
+Prior to starting the Friday clinic, community PAs work with small groups of UPAP PA students once weekly and review skills and case-based problem-solving.
 The UPAP program is a grueling 27-month experience, culminating in a Master’s project.
 It has consistently ranked as a top PA program in the county since it’s inception in the early 1970s.

 Yet, despite his stellar experience and training, PA Bingham, and others like him, are considered dependent practitioners.
 This means that in order to utilize his skills in even the most underserved areas, he must first find a physician willing to collaborate with him and go on record as his “supervisor”, which depending on the state, can mean simply being available by phone.